figdavi/capylayer/README.md

 - Implement better key remapping for Linux and MacOS
 - Compile script dynamically
 - Create a pt-br README
+- Implement a dead key behaviour for accents
 - Add dist files to repo